hms-networks/sc-java-maven-starter-project/CONTRIBUTING.md

 More detailed explanatory text, if necessary.
 Wrap to 72 characters or less.
-The blank line between the subject line and commit body is critical (unless commit body is ommitted).
+The blank line between the subject line and commit body is critical (unless commit body is omitted).

 Additional paragraphs can be added after another blank line.
 Bullet points and other rich text can be included as well.